Restore Louisiana's Wetlands and Coastal Ecosystem

 "Human disturbance has had a massive impact on the balance of wetland growth and decline.
 Since the colonization of America, over half of the original wetlands have been lost.
 In modern times and with the increase in available technology, this loss has accelerated geometrically.
 In the past 100 years, Louisiana has lost 20% of its wetlands, representing an acceleration of 10 times the natural rate.

 "The main forms of human disturbance are the river-control structures such as dams and levees, the dredging of canals, and draining and filling...
 The largest and most destructive example of this dredging is the Mississippi River Gulf Outlet (MRGO).
-Created in the 1960’s to facilitate the passage of ships to the Gulf of Mexico, the canal destroyed over 23,000 acres of wetland.
+Created in the 1960’s to facilitate the passage of ships to the Gulf of Mexico, the canal destroyed over 23,000 acres of wetlands.
 The MRGO has now grown to 2 ½ times its original size and costs the government $7.6 million a year to maintain.
 Experts say that canals now account for 6.8% of Louisiana’s wetland area."

 "Eutrophication is another major problem facing Louisiana’s wetlands.
 Caused by chemical and industrial pollutants, human waste and agricultural runoff, eutrophication literally means “overnourishing.”
 The excess chemicals present cause the wetland plants to die, breaking the marsh apart.
 In addition to these more indirect effects, human effect the wetlands by draining and filling them, destroying them for commercial use, and dumping pollutants directly into them."